datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@part1`
 What you have learned: {{1}}

-- Basic understanding of relational database components such as tables, column, rows and keys {{2}}
+- Basic understanding of relational database components such as tables, columns, rows and keys {{2}}
 - Basic SQL query using 3 keywords SELECT...FROM...WHERE {{3}}